intel-iot-devkit/how-to-code-samples/access-control/python/README.md

 ## What it is

-Using a compatible Intel® IoT Platform, this project lets you create a smart access control system that:<br>
+Using a compatible Intel-based platform, this project lets you create a smart access control system that:<br>
 - monitors a motion sensor to detect when a person is in an area that requires authorization.<br>
 - can be accessed with your mobile phone via the built-in web interface to disable the alarm.<br>
 - keeps track of access, using cloud-based data storage.